MicrosoftDocs/azure-reference-other/studio-module-reference/errors/error-0157.md

 caps.latest.revision: 3
 ---
 # Error 0157
- There was an error reading from DocumentDB due to inconsistent or different document schemas.
+ There was an error reading from Azure Cosmos DB due to inconsistent or different document schemas.
 Reader requires all documents to have the same schema.

 |Exception Messages|
 |------------------------|